There are tons of myths out there about the best way to treat acne — and we’re here to debunk one of them!

 Why are people with acne afraid of moisturizers?

 Many people with acne and oily skin fear that using moisturizer will make their skin oilier (And cause more breakouts).
 But that’s not true!
 Actually, using the right moisturizer can reduce shine and acne breakouts.

 Why do people with acne need moisturizers?

-Here’s why: Acne’s caused by dysfunction of the oil glands and the skin barrier function of the skin.
-Over drying the skin with harsh cleansers, exfoliators and “strong” anti-acne medications reduce the skin barrier of the skin — and increases the chance for breakouts.
+Here’s why: Acne’s caused by dysfunction of the oil glands and the skin's skin barrier function.
+Over drying the skin with harsh cleansers, exfoliators, and “strong” anti-acne medications reduce the skin barrier of the skin — and increases the chance for breakouts.

 What should be included in a good anti-acne skincare routine?

 Good acne treatment should include a MILD cleanser, an effective anti-acne cream for the night, AND a light, oil-free moisturizer for the morning.
 Yep, you gotta moisturize, even if your skin’s oily.
-Using an anti-acne cream is an effective treatment for acne, but you need a mild cleanser and oil-free moisturizer as well so you don’t damage the skin barrier.
+Using an anti-acne cream is an effective acne treatment, but you need a mild cleanser and an oil-free moisturizer, so you don’t damage the skin barrier.